Chapter 21 Reshaping data

 #> 1 Germany 2.41 69.3 2.44

-#> 2 South … 6.16 53.0 5.99
+#> 2 South Korea 6.16 53.0 5.99

-#> # … with 1 more variable: `1961_life_expectancy` <dbl>
+#> # ℹ 1 more variable: `1961_life_expectancy` <dbl>

 First, note that the data is in wide format.
 Second, notice that this table includes values for two variables, fertility and life expectancy, with the column name encoding which column represents which variable.
 Encoding information in the column names is not recommended but, unfortunately, it is quite common.
 We will put our wrangling skills to work to extract this information and store it in a tidy fashion.

-for the new column since it also contains the variable type.
-We will call it key
+We can start the data wrangling with the pivot_longer function, but we should no longer use the column name year for the new column since it also contains the variable type.
+We will call it name, the default, for now:

-dat <- raw_dat %>% gather(key, value, -country)
+dat <- raw_dat |> pivot_longer(-country)

 head(dat)

-#> # A tibble: 6 x 3
+#> # A tibble: 6 × 3

-#> country key value
+#> country name value

 #> <chr> <chr> <dbl>